ariga/atlas/doc/md/guides/deploying/image.md

  => => naming to docker.io/library/my-image                                                   0.0s
 ```

-To verify Atlas can find your migrations directory that it's [integrity](/concepts/migration-directory-integrity)
+To verify Atlas can find your migrations directory and that its [integrity](/concepts/migration-directory-integrity)
 is intact run:

 ```text